 The College Counseling Office at Branson is responsible for helping students and Branson families navigate the college search and application process.
 Our two primary goals are to ensure that each student has choices for attending college at the end of the process and to alleviate some of the stress that is often associated with college admissions.
 To this end, the College Counseling Office offers a comprehensive program that aims to guide and support students and families through the process.
 The program consists of several major components:

 Family College Nights

-Realizing that parents play a critical role in the college search and application process, the College Counseling Office offers parents programming with three primary goals in mind; first to educate parents about the current college admission landscape, second to provide insight into each aspect of the process, and lastly, to keep parents informed about where their students should be in the overall process.
+Realizing that parents play a critical role in the college search and application process, the College Counseling Office offers families programming with three primary goals in mind; first to educate families about the current college admission landscape, second to provide insight into each aspect of the process, and lastly, to keep families informed about where their students should be in the overall process.